thecodingmachine/database.doctrine-orm-wrapper/README.md

 WARNING!
 IN DEVELOPMENT!
 NOT READY FOR PRODUCTION
 =================================================

-This package contains a single classe that makes Doctrine/ORM easily usable in Mouf.
+This package contains a single class that makes Doctrine/ORM easily usable in Mouf.
 It extends Doctrine's `EntityManager` class and makes it constructor public (and therefore instantiable using Mouf DI engine).

 The other components in this package only implement: